Last Updated on by Lohanna Reis

 But before we get to the 7 options, there’s some other important info about global health insurance that we need to cover first.

-5 Cheapest International Health Insurance Plans for Immigrants & Expats
+- 3 The 7 Cheapest International Health Insurance Companies for Immigrants & Expats

 Why do I need international health insurance?